cengage-csp-students-prod-2/html-css-projects/chapter8/ex02/instructions/instructions-02-task-directions.md

 ## Task 02
-Add a class attribute with the value **mobile-tablet** to the empty `div` element.
-Nest the following elements within this `div` element:
+In the html of _template.html_, add a class attribute with the value **mobile-tablet** to the empty `div` element.

+Add the following elements within this `div` element:
 * An `h3` element with the text **Sponsorship Levels**.
 * Paragraph element with the text **Green: $200**.
 * Paragraph element with the text **Blue: $400**.